 Rebranding is something that many businesses face at some point or another.
 E-commerce businesses are often more susceptible to the changing tides of business because of how picky consumers can become after a while.

-If your business is stuck and you feel like a makeover is going to change things, think again.
-A rebrand is a great way to help bolster your business up, but it shouldn’t be done as a way to make ends meet.
+If your business is stuck and you feel like a makeover will change things, think again.
+A rebrand is a great way to help bolster your business, but it shouldn’t be done to make ends meet.

-Branding changes require testing and feedback.
-Don’t make a change without first consulting with your consumers about what they want to see and need from your company.
+Please don’t make a change without consulting with your consumers about what they want to see and need from your company.
 When you try to put words in their mouths, everyone ends up disappointed.
-It’s best to give yourself plenty of time to do the proper research as to whether or not you should even proceed with a rebranding.
+It’s best to give yourself plenty of time to research whether or not you should even proceed with a rebranding.

-Sometimes, rebrands happen because of a change in the company at the executive level, or because the company has been acquired or sold off for its parts.
-Whatever the reason for making the change, ensure that it is properly communicated.
+Sometimes, rebrands happen because of a change in the company at the executive level or because the company has been acquired or sold off for its parts.
+Whatever the reason for making the change, ensure it is properly communicated.
 If you hold your cards close to your chest on something like this, you’ll lose the trust of those around you, your customers, and the market.